fa7ad/neutrino-preset-preact/README.md

 #### HTML files

-If you wish to override how HTML files are created for your React app, refer to the [relevant section on neutrino-preset-web](https://neutrino.js.org/presets/neutrino-preset-web#html-files).
+If you wish to override how HTML files are created for your Preact app, refer to the [relevant section on neutrino-preset-web](https://neutrino.js.org/presets/neutrino-preset-web#html-files).

 _Example: Change the application mount ID from "root" to "app":_